ktmud/cacheable/README.md

 cached.register(User)

 // enable cache for `User.get` method
+// So when you call `User.get(some_id)`, it will fetch data
+// from cache first, when cache not found, then the original function will be called.
 User.enableCache('get', '{_model_}:{0}') // '{0}' means the `arguments[0]`

 // You can also enable cache for an instance method